 When it comes to making your own beauty products, cocoa butter is probably one of the first things you buy.
-It’s got so many uses and so many skin benefits!
+It’s got a multitude of uses and so many skin benefits!

-Extracted from cocoa beans, the fat is a major ingredient in the chocolate industry.
+As the fat extracted from cocoa beans, cocoa butter is a major ingredient in the chocolate industry.
 Because it contains so many fatty acids, it’s used to make the chocolate meltable [source].
 But it’s also loved by cosmetic companies.
-And for good reason: it’s antioxidants-packed and has a long shelf life (up to five years!).
-It has a pleasant texture and it smells… like the best chocolate ever.
+And for good reason: it’s antioxidant-packed and has a long shelf life (up to five years!).
+It has a pleasant texture and smells… like the best chocolate ever.

 12 Ways to Use Cocoa Butter

-So if you’ve just ordered your first cocoa butter and don’t know what to do with it… we’ve got some good ideas:
+So if you’ve just ordered your first container of cocoa butter and don’t know what to do with it, we’ve got some good ideas:

-Get soft, kissable lips almost instantly with a combination of cocoa butter, coconut oil, sugar and cocoa powder.
-The ingredients are easy to procure, and entirely edible (and delicious).
+Get soft, kissable lips almost instantly with a combination of cocoa butter, coconut oil, sugar, and cocoa powder.
+The ingredients are easy to procure, entirely edible, and delicious.

 The treatment can be applied once a week, and it’s particularly useful during cold winter months when your lips tend to be dry and chapped.

 Dry, itchy skin will benefit from these super-moisturizing, soothing bath melts.
-Made with an easy cocoa butter base and antioxidant matcha, they leave your skin hydrated and soft.
+Made with an easy cocoa butter base and the potent antioxidant matcha, they leave your skin hydrated and soft.

 Cocoa butter is your friend during pregnancy!
-Prevent the appearance of stretch marks by applying cocoa butter to you belly and thighs on a daily basis.
-The moisturizing butter also helps if you already have stretch marks or scars that you want to smooth and prevent dryness that causes them to appear more prominent.
+Improve the appearance of stretch marks by applying cocoa butter to your belly and thighs on a daily basis.
+This moisturizing butter also helps if you have scars that you want to smooth and prevent dryness that causes them to appear more prominent.

-If there’s one balm you’re gonna make, let it be this one!
-It’s made with a trio of moisturizing, healing ingredients: cocoa butter, jojoba and coconut oil.
-The result is an amazing multi-purpose balm that can be used on your skin to heal and moisturize, to soothe sunburn, on chapped lips or cuticles, dry elbows or to tame flyaway hairs.
+If there’s one balm you’re gonna DIY, let it be this one!
+It’s made with a trio of moisturizing, healing ingredients: cocoa butter, jojoba oil, and coconut oil.
+The result is an amazing multi-purpose balm that can be used on your skin to heal and moisturize, soothe sunburn, tame flyaway hairs, or on chapped lips, cuticles, and dry elbows.

-These next level sugar scrubs in bar form are your ally against dry skin.
-You can make them striped by switching up the scents and sugar, or you can keep them simple if that’s more your thing.
-Either way, you’ll get nourishing, exfoliating goodness that leaves your skin feeling at its best.
+These next-level sugar scrubs in bar form are your ally against dry skin.
+You can make them striped by switching up the scents and sugar, or keep them simple if that’s more your thing.
+Either way, you’ll get nourishing, exfoliating goodness that leaves your skin feeling its best.

 Sunburn can happen even if we avoid sun exposure most of the time.
-And using cocoa butter to soothe sunburn is your best bet: it moisturizes and soothes sensitive skin, it reduces scars and fights off free-radical damage.
+And using cocoa butter to soothe sunburn is your best bet: it moisturizes and soothes sensitive skin and fights off free-radical damage.
 If you want to heal faster and soothe your skin, this is the recipe for you.

 You can make body butter with just two ingredients: cocoa butter and coconut oil.
-However, adding magnesium oil to the mix helps de-stress, reduce anxiety, headaches, fatigue and insomnia.
-Paired with some mood-boosting essential oils, this body butter is self-care in a jar.
+However, adding magnesium oil to the mix helps de-stress and reduce muscle fatigue.
+When paired with some mood-boosting essential oils, this body butter is self-care—in a jar.

-There are many factors that contribute to cold sore outbreaks, including sleep deprivation, stress, sun exposure or various illnesses.
-Luckily, essential oils such as melissa, eucalyptus or tea tree can keep them at bay.
-The cocoa butter in this lip balm helps with chapped lips, while the essential oils keep cold sores at bay.
+Many factors can contribute to cold sore outbreaks, including sleep deprivation, stress, sun exposure, or various illnesses.
+Luckily, essential oils such as melissa, eucalyptus, and tea tree can be used to get some relief.
+The cocoa butter in this lip balm soothes chapped lips, while the essential oils help keep cold sores at bay.

-These super-hydrating bars keep solid at room temp but start melt when rubbed on the skin, leaving behind a thin layer of moisture.
-They’re made with Vitamin E-rich cocoa butter and antioxidant matcha and sweet orange essential oil, leaving the skin soft, supple, and nicely scented.37
+These super-hydrating bars remain solid at room temp but start to melt when rubbed on the skin, leaving behind a thin layer of moisture.
+They’re made with vitamin E-rich cocoa butter and the powerful antioxidants matcha and sweet orange essential oil, leaving the skin soft, supple, and nicely scented.49